DanArmstrong124/themonkees/README.md

 - Scroll-Bar - This can be found on the mini-about feature, and is implimented through overflow.

 - Events page - Where the user can find TheMonkees future events.
+- Modal - This pops up when the user interacts with the more info button.

 - Music page - Where the user can find TheMonkees audio and videos.
 - Video - The user can access a video of TheMonkees music.